Shawn1776/jenkins101/Jenkins_study_note.md

 -> after reboot

-dashbaord -> manage Jenkins -> plugin manager
+dashboard -> manage Jenkins -> plugin manager

 uri of the host that running docker windows ( via a docker container ) ...

-we then have jenkins image and docker image, we need another image to connect the jenkins image and docker image
+we then have jenkins image and docker image running, we need another image to connect the jenkins image and docker image

-which is a alpine/cocat image that provide a intermedium layer
+which is a alpine/cocat image that will provide a intermedium layer

 docker run -d --restart=always -p 127.0.0.1:2376:2375 \
 --network jenkins -v /var/run/docker.sock:/var/run/docker.sock \